 Eligibility requirements for Social Security Disability benefits can be convoluted and confusing.
-One of the most common questions asked is whether an individual can receive Social Security Disability Insurance payments if you're married and your spouse is working.
-If your spouse is working, you may be a able to qualify for Social Security Disability Insurance.
+One of the most common questions asked is whether an individual can receive Social Security Disability Insurance (SSDI) payments if you're married and your spouse is working.
+If your spouse is working, you may be a able to qualify for Social Security Disability Insurance (SSDI).

 Can My Spouse Work While I Receive Disability Benefits?